sammyutere/Auto-Discovery-Auto-Deployment/README.md

 Click Save Settings

-In the Secret field enter the Slack token you would have generated ID and Description, you may type slack
+In the Secret field enter the Slack token you would have generated ID and Description, type slack
 Click Create

 Next Click Add credentials
 Under New credentials, for Kind select SSH Username with private key Scope is Global
-ID – type ec2-user
+ID – type ansible-key
 Description – ansible-key
-Username – ansible-key
+Username – ec2-user
 Under Private key, click Enter directly

 Within the code files, Go to the petclinic-private-key directory which is in the same hierarchy as the root main.tf